Protecting Northern Ireland's archaeology

 Archaeological objects classified as treasure

-On occasion certain types of archaeological objects are uncovered in Northern Ireland which are classified as treasure.
-Such objects fall under special legislation called The Treasure Act 1996, which replaced the common law of treasure trove in England, Wales and Northern Ireland.
+On occasion, certain types of archaeological objects are uncovered which are classified as treasure.
+While most archaeological objects (whose owner is not otherwise known) are deemed to belong to the owner of the land where they are found, treasure belongs to the Crown.
+Treasure is governed by its own legislation and rules which replaced the common law of treasure trove in England, Wales and Northern Ireland.

-Any potential treasure items must also be reported to the Coroners Service, but this is usually done with the help of staff from HED or National Museums NI after you have reported the discovery to them.
+As outlined above, if you suspect you have discovered any archaeological object, including treasure, you should contact the relevant authority within 14 days of the find.
+Any potential treasure items must additionally be reported to the Coroners Service, but this is usually done with the help of staff from National Museums NI after you have reported the discovery to them.

 Metal detecting